 Hosting an AOPA Fly-In is a significant undertaking, but one that brings a great sense of accomplishment and positive attention for the entire aviation community involved.
-Feedback from 2014 fly-in locations has provided great insight into the value an airport and its community can expect to receive in return for the effort and commitment to host.
+Feedback from stakeholders at previous fly-in locations has provided great insight into the value an airport and its community can expect to receive in return for the effort and commitment to host.

-- Contribution to the aviation industry participating in this event brings your strengths to our shared aviation community, helps to grow the pilot population, inspires new people to explore flying, and helps active pilots grow in their skills and passion. - Exposure and branding for local airport businesses with more than 2,500 pilots and aviation enthusiasts attending an average fly-in event, your airport and businesses will gain highly valuable exposure.
-Attendees are sure to remember your airport and want to return many times as they fly around the region. - National notoriety through AOPA's nationwide media channels, the story of your airport and businesses will be told to hundreds of thousands of AOPA members.
-We'll share details of the event, fascinating opportunities that exist in your area, and unique features of your local aviation community. - Financial impact to community the financial value of an AOPA fly-in goes well beyond the immediately obvious sale of aircraft fuel or hotel nights.
-There is a much broader value to the long-term economic impact as attendees make choices to return again and again to your community based on their positive experiences at the fly-in.
+- Contribution to the aviation industry and positive public exposure - participating in this event brings your strengths to our shared aviation community, helps to grow the pilot population, inspires new people to explore flying, and helps active pilots grow in their skills and passion.
+The value of general aviation can also be shared with those from your community who chose to come to the event, creating a positive experience at the airport for local families. - National exposure and marketing for local area and airport businesses - with more than 2,500 pilots and aviation enthusiasts attending an average fly-in event, your city, airport, and businesses will gain highly valuable exposure: - Over 1,000,000 marketing impressions are engaged through AOPA's multiple media channels to include AOPA Pilot and Flight Training magazines, aopa.org, AOPA Live, and email marketing campaigns. - Nationwide exposure of your city and airport will be highlighted to more than 300,000 AOPA members, many of whom own aircraft and are looking for destinations to fly to in the future. - Regional direct marketing campaigns will target pilots and AOPA members within 350nm. - Attendees are sure to remember your airport and want to return many times as they fly around the region. - Direct economic impact to community the financial value of an AOPA fly-in goes well beyond the immediately obvious sale of aircraft fuel or hotel nights: